 GeneCards Summary for PDE4C Gene

 PDE4C (Phosphodiesterase 4C) is a Protein Coding gene.
-Diseases associated with PDE4C include Ocular Hypotension.
-Among its related pathways are G alpha (s) signalling events and Signaling by GPCR.
-GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-AMP phosphodiesterase activity.
-An important paralog of this gene is PDE4D.
+Diseases associated with PDE4C include Acrodysostosis.
+Among its related pathways are ADP signalling through P2Y purinoceptor 12 and Sweet Taste Signaling.
+Gene Ontology (GO) annotations related to this gene include 3',5'-cyclic-nucleotide phosphodiesterase activity and 3',5'-cyclic-AMP phosphodiesterase activity.
+An important paralog of this gene is ENSG00000285188.

 UniProtKB/Swiss-Prot Summary for PDE4C Gene